jeffchi/secure-build-cli/README.md

       UUID is used along with the container name where the generated certificates are stored.
       SECRET holds a randomly generated value, which needs to be preserved safely, used to deal with a state image of SBS.
 Continue to step #4.
       Note:-
-      - Follow best practices of certificate management
+      - Follow the best practices of certificate management.
       - The CA certificate should not be compromised or revoked.
    2. To use the user generated CA and client certificates, complete the following steps.
       1. Run the following command: